Robert de La Berge: De La Berge surname and notable descendants

-He was the first to arrive in North America with his surname.
-Most people today with his surname (and its variants) in North America trace their family roots back to him.
-His descendants have held esteemed positions in private industry, Church and State in both Canada and the United States and include notable patriots, writers, artists, humanitarians, explorers and adventurers.
-While there are currently many Laberges in the town of L'Ange-Gardien where Maison Laberge is located, many Laberges migrated to Montreal and the town of Châteauguay, just south of it.
+Robert was the first to arrive in North America with his surname.
+Most people today with the La Berge surname, and its variants, in North America trace their family roots back to him.
+While there are currently many Laberges in L'Ange-Gardien, where Maison Laberge is located, many Laberges migrated to Montreal and the town of Châteauguay, just south of it.

 When Robert arrived in 1658 he was illiterate but soon learned to read and write, most likely from Françoise.
-Robert signed his name many different ways.
-During the period of 1660 to 1680 one finds his named signed as: Robert de la Barge (1660); Rober de laberge (1662); Robert de Laberge (1663); Robert De la berge (1663); Rober La Berge (1663); Robert de la Bergue (1663); Robert Labarge (1665); Rober de la berge (1667); Rober la Berge (1668); Robert Laberge (1671); Robert laberge (1674),and Robert de laberge (1678).
+He signed his name many different ways.
+During the period of 1660 to 1680 one finds his named signed as: Robert de la Barge (1660); Rober de laberge (1662); Robert de Laberge (1663); Robert De la berge (1663); Rober La Berge (1663); Robert de la Bergue (1663); Robert Labarge (1665); Rober de la berge (1667); Rober la Berge (1668); Robert Laberge (1671); Robert laberge (1674), and Robert de laberge (1678).

 Starting in 1680 the form which prevailed and was widely used was Robert Laberge.
-As his children and descendants migrated into different parts of Canada and the United States, the name took two spellings: La Berge and La Barge with combinations of space or no space and capital "B" or lower case "b."
+As his children and descendants migrated into different parts of Canada and the United States, the name took two spellings: La Berge and La Barge with combinations of space or no space and capital "B" or lower case "b".
 As an example, see the surname spellings of the Notable Descendants listed below.
 The predominant spelling used today in Québec is Laberge.

 The meaning in modern French of "la Berge" is "a bank or edge of a river or canal."
 Prior to about 1590, however, there is no trace of the name "de la Berge."
 The stem "Berg" with its early Germanic, Dutch & Nordic origins means "mountain" and is very common throughout Europe with many variants.

 Captain Joseph LaBarge (1815–1899) - Joseph LaBarge of St. Louis, Missouri, was one of the most famous of the Mississippi river boat captains.
 He transported people and goods up and down the Mississippi and Missouri rivers.
 According to an 1898 newspaper article, Captain LaBarge was the man who taught Mark Twain about the Mississippi River.
 His illustrious life is documented in the book, History of Early Steamboat Navigation on the Missouri River: Life and Adventures of Joseph LaBarge by Hiram M. Chittenden.